IBM-Cloud/docs/services/mobileaccess/facebook-auth-ios-swift-sdk.md

 ## Before you begin
 {: #facebook-auth-ios-before}
  You must have
-* An iOS project that is set up to work with CocoaPods.
+* An iOS project that is seft up to work with CocoaPods.
 For more information, see **Install CocoaPods** in  [Setting up the iOS Swift SDK](https://console.{DomainName}/docs/services/mobileaccess/getting-started-ios-swift-sdk.html).
    **Note:** You do not need to install the core {{site.data.keyword.amashort}}  client SDK before proceeding.
 * An instance of a  {{site.data.keyword.Bluemix_notm}} application that is protected by {{site.data.keyword.amashort}} service.
 For more information about how to create a {{site.data.keyword.Bluemix_notm}} back-end application, see [Getting started](index.html).
 * A Facebook application on the Facebook for Developers site.